Snowfork/snowbridge/test/README.md

 scripts/start-services.sh malicious
 ```

+This will deploy and run everything as usual, but replace the erc20 app with a malicious one.
 Once everything is ready to go, run the tests again

 ```bash
 yarn test
 ```

-You should see the dotapp tests failing, due to the malicious dot app, but the eth and erc20 app tests should pass successfully without being impacted.
+You should see the erc20 tests failing, due to the malicious app, but the eth and dot app tests should pass successfully without being impacted.

 ### Manual Tests